HousamKak/map-content-tool/readme.md

-# **Documentation for mapContentTool.py**
+# **Documentation for mapContentTool**

 ## **Overview**

-`mapContentTool.py` is a command-line tool for mapping the structure of a directory, selecting files and folders interactively, and exporting the directory structure with selected file contents.
+`mapContentTool` is a command-line tool for mapping the structure of a directory, selecting files and folders interactively, and exporting the directory structure with selected file contents.
 The output can be saved as a `.txt` (default) or `.json` file.
 Additionally, the tool can be installed as a Python library to provide the `map-content` command for direct usage.

 ---

 ## **Features**

 - **Interactive Selection**:
   - Navigate directory structures.
   - Select or deselect files and folders interactively.